sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-idashboard.rst

 Fire Insights allows creating of the Dashboard.

-You can create new datasets using JDBC data type from MYSQL DB & then uses the datasets in creating charts & dashboards.
+You can create new datasets using JDBC data type from MYSQL DB using connection & then uses the datasets in creating charts & dashboards.

 Creating Dashboard
 --------------------

-- For creating a Dashboard, create a JDBC dataset first.
+- For creating a Dashboard, you need to create MySQL Connection and then create a JDBC dataset using it.

 You can define a new dataset by clicking on the ``Create Dataset`` button on the Dataset page.